 Where LineNow fits

 LineNow is built around the premise that supplier communication channels are facts about the world, not choices a software platform should impose on the operator.
 Suppliers use email, WhatsApp, EDI, fax-to-email, and web portals.
-The procurement platform's job is to read all of them and close the loop automatically — regardless of supplier enrollment in any marketplace.
+The procurement platform's job is to read configured channels and close the loop in software without depending on supplier enrollment in any marketplace.

 Closed-loop control.
-The loop is: inventory recommendation → cart approved → PO sent through the supplier's preferred channel → supplier reply parsed → PO updated → receiving reconciled → inventory adjusted → accounting staged.
-The buyer touches three moments: approve the cart, click send, confirm receipt.
-Every state change between those three moments is automatic.
+The loop is: inventory recommendation → cart approved → PO sent through the supplier's preferred channel → supplier reply parsed → PO state reviewed → receiving reconciled → inventory adjusted → accounting staged.
+The buyer still owns the key control points, but the supplier communication and receiving state stay tied to the order record.
+This is upstream reconciliation: supplier AR, the PO creator, and the receiver are already aligned before AP sees the bill.

 Channel-agnostic supplier communication.
-The same AI that parses a produce distributor's email reply also reads a beverage distributor's EDI 855 acknowledgment, a WhatsApp message from a local farm, and a price-change notice forwarded from a shared inbox.
-The AI reads whatever the supplier sends — email body, PDF attachment, image scan, EDI transaction, WhatsApp text — and extracts price changes, ETAs, substitutions, quantity adjustments, and invoice details, applying them to the purchase order state without operator input.
-Suppliers do not change anything about how they operate.
+The same AI that parses a produce distributor's email reply can also parse a beverage distributor's EDI 855 acknowledgment, a WhatsApp message from a local farm, and a price-change notice forwarded from a shared inbox.
+The AI reads supported supplier channels — email body, PDF attachment, image scan, EDI transaction, WhatsApp text — and extracts price changes, ETAs, substitutions, quantity adjustments, and invoice details into reviewable purchase order state.
+Suppliers do not need to change their normal communication channel for the buyer to get value.

 Statistical replenishment.
 The SBC framework classifies each item by demand pattern: smooth, intermittent, erratic, or lumpy, using ADI (average demand interval) and CV² (squared coefficient of variation).
 Smooth items get exponential smoothing.
 Intermittent items — specialty spirits, seasonal produce, boutique ingredients that don't sell every day — get the Syntetos–Boylan Approximation, the bias-corrected intermittent-demand forecast.
 Decay-aware PAR integrates spoilage rates per ingredient category into the base-demand calculation: baseDemand = (s/d) × (s^(−T) − 1) × c.
 This classification runs nightly without operator configuration.

 Recipe and BOM costing.
 Full recipe builder with ingredient mapping, yield specification, target margin tracking, ingredient substitution, and dynamic margin recompute whenever a supplier price changes.
-When the supplier substitutes an ingredient, the recipe engine checks whether the substitute is mapped and recomputes the affected recipe margins automatically.
+When the supplier substitutes an ingredient, the recipe engine checks whether the substitute is mapped and can recompute the affected recipe margins from the updated cost state.
 Sales from the POS decrement ingredient inventory; the same recipe-consumption logic drives the replenishment recommendation.

 Team collaboration on supplier threads.
 Every supplier email is pulled into the system, attached to the relevant PO, and visible to the whole team.
 Multiple team members can reply to the same supplier thread without sharing a personal inbox.
 The conversation history travels with the purchase order — not with whoever happened to be in the email chain.